- A Guide to Chemotherapy

 You’ve been told you have cancer.
 You’ve looked at your treatment options, and you and your doctor have agreed that chemotherapy is your best choice.
 Now you have questions about chemotherapy treatment.

 The American Cancer Society knows that you may have concerns about chemotherapy, and we have answers to some of your questions.
-Remember that, along with reading about your treatment, you can also count on your doctor and nurse to answer your questions.
+Remember that, along with reading about your treatment, you can also count on your cancer care team to answer your questions.

 At the end of this document, you will find a glossary that defines some of the words and terms used by your cancer care team.
 You can use the glossary to help you better understand the talks you have with your cancer care team.
 Open and honest talks with them are the best way to understand what’s going on with you, your body, and the cancer.

 Last Medical Review: 06/09/2015